About the Nebraska Promise and Frequently Asked Questions

 - Does the Nebraska Promise cover summer classes?
 No, it is not applicable over the summer.
 However, UNL students can qualify for a Summer Tuition Grant.

 - Will I need to apply for the Nebraska Promise every year?
-Yes, you must file the FAFSA every year by April 1 and meet the eligibility criteria.
+Yes, you must file the FAFSA every year by April 1 (extended to May 1 for 2021) and meet the eligibility criteria.
 For the 2021-22 academic year, the FAFSA becomes available on October 1 at www.fafsa.gov.

 - What is the deadline to submit documents if I’m selected for verification?
 For the 2021-22 academic year, submit documents requested by June 1, 2021.